What Is a Premature Baby?

 Some short-term issues that can happen are:

 Loss of body heat.
 Lack of body fat makes preemies likely to lose body heat quickly.
-If their temperature gets too low, they can have breathing problems and low blood sugar.
+If their temperature gets too low, they can develop hypothermia and increase their use of oxygen by 10 percent.

 Breathing problems.
 Some preemies have apnea, long pauses in their breathing.
 Another condition, called respiratory distress syndrome, happens when your baby's lungs don't make enough of a liquid called surfactant.
 If this happens, doctors will treat the baby with an artificial version of the liquid, which helps the lungs expand.
 They may need to put the baby on a ventilator.